microsoft/mssql-scripter/README.rst

 .. code:: bash

     # generate DDL scripts for all database objects and DML scripts (INSERT statements) for all tables in the Adventureworks database and save the script to a file
+    # By default only the schema is scripted out.
     $ mssql-scripter -S localhost -d AdventureWorks -U sa

     # script the database schema and data to a file.
     $ mssql-scripter -S localhost -d AdventureWorks -U sa --schema-and-data  > ./adventureworks.sql

     # execute the generated above script with sqlcmd
     $ sqlcmd -S mytestserver -U sa -i ./adventureworks.sql